Sargjones/RailWatch/README.md

 RailWatch documents dangerous goods movement on Canada's freight rail network using public data and community observations.
 It exists because of a transparency gap: under Canada's Transportation of Dangerous Goods Act, freight railroads are only required to notify provincial fusion centres — not the communities the trains pass through.

-A resident watching sodium hypochlorite cars roll through Brantford station at midnight has no legitimate path to know where they're going, who shipped them, or why.
+A community observer watching sodium hypochlorite cars roll through a CN station has no legitimate path to know where they're going, who shipped them, or why.
 RailWatch doesn't claim to solve that gap — it documents it and builds the infrastructure for when transparency improves.

 ---

 ## Pilot corridor

 **CN Dundas Subdivision** — the Toronto–Windsor corridor, originally built by the Great Western Railway in 1853.
-Passes through Toronto, Hamilton, Brantford, Woodstock, London, and Windsor, carrying a significant volume of industrial chemicals, agricultural products, and petroleum products daily.
+Passes through Toronto, Hamilton, Woodstock, London, and Windsor, carrying a significant volume of industrial chemicals, agricultural products, and petroleum products daily.

 ---